michael105/minilib/doc/mini-gcc.rst

         TODO: implement proper search algorithm.
         Prob. keep shrinkelf's sourcecode within mini-gcc (?)

---dump var
+--dump var:
         dump the content of 'var', if defined.

---dump-minilib
+--dump-minilib:
         dump the contained headerfile minilib.h to stdout (if bundled within mini-gcc)

---exec 'sourcefile'
+--exec 'sourcefile':
         Compile sourcefile to 'basename sourcefile .c';
         and execute the binary